Connect with others who understand.

 What Is the Prognosis of Seborrheic Dermatitis?

-Seborrheic dermatitis is a chronic skin condition — symptoms come and go over the course of years — that is generally harmless but can be uncomfortable during flares.
-When symptoms worsen, they can be managed well with treatments.
-Although seborrheic dermatitis causes inflammation of the hair follicles, it doesn’t cause permanent hair loss.
+Seborrheic dermatitis is a chronic skin condition.
+Symptoms may come and go over the course of years.
+The condition is not dangerous, but it can be uncomfortable during flare-ups.
+The good news is that symptoms can usually be managed well with treatments.

 A MySebDermTeam Member